divonlan/genozip/docs/genocat.rst

 One or more file names must be given.

-**Reference-file related options**
+**General options**

+.. include:: opt-piz.rst

+.. option:: -z, --bgzf level.
+Compress the output to the BGZF format (.gz extension).
+Note that by default genocat does not compress with BGZF (except for BAM that is compressed with level 1).
+Use this option if downstream tools require it.

+.. include:: opt-quiet.rst

+.. include:: opt-threads.rst
+.. include:: opt-stats.rst

+.. option:: --validate[=valid]  Validates that the file(s) are valid genozip files.
+By default reports files that are invalid.
+With --validate=valid reports files that are valid, and if run on a single exit code indicates validity.

+          |

+.. include:: opt-help.rst

 .. option:: -e, --reference filename.
 Load a reference file prior to decompressing.
-Required only for files compressed with --reference.
-When no non-reference file is specified display the reference data itself (typically used in combination with --regions).
+Used for files compressed with --reference.

-   | Note: this is equivalent of setting the environment variable GENOZIP_REFERENCE with the reference filename.
+   | Note: this is equivalent of setting the environment variable $GENOZIP_REFERENCE with the reference filename.
-   |

-.. option:: -E, --REFERENCE filename.
-With no non-reference file specified.
-Display the reverse complement of the reference data itself.
-Typically used in combination with --regions.

    |

 .. option:: --show-reference  Show the name and MD5 of the reference file that needs to be provided to uncompress this file.